Cooking My Dreams

 Can I freeze beef ragù?

 Yes, absolutely!
-I always make a big batch of Bolognese or Tuscan Ragù and then portion the leftovers in freezer bags or storage containers and freeze for up to 3 months.
+I always make a big batch of Bolognese sauce or Tuscan Ragù and then portion the leftovers in freezer bags or storage containers and freeze for up to 3 months.
 I then thaw them in the fridge overnight, or in the microwave with the defrost function, or even directly in the pot at low heat with half-inch of water.

 white tray full of tagliatelle bolognese with a serving spoon